Best home solar battery systems: 2026 Guide

-Our solar battery storage guide evaluates the feasibility of batteries and tells you how to select the best solar battery, with the functionality that you need.
-This guide is suitable if you already have solar panels or if you are looking at a new panel and battery system.
-Our guide also contains a list of the best solar batteries.
 The vector image shows a solar battery with a hand holding a medallion and ribbon indicating to buy well.
 Adjacent text explains that this is a solar battery buying guide.

-Advantages of solar battery storage
+Benefits of a solar battery system

-• To save money
+• To save money and cut bills

-• For backup power
+• To provide backup power

 • Energy independence